The only team dynamics tool you need

 So...what are team dynamics?

 We'll admit that a team dynamics definition can be a little difficult to wrap your head around.
-That's because it's not something that's particularly tangible or measurable.

-Think of team dynamics as the way its members interact with one another.
-These interactions are shaped by things like individual personalities and behaviors, the nature of the work being done, and the relationships that exist within the team - all things that are tough to put your finger on.
+Think of team dynamics as the way members interact with one another.
+These interactions are shaped by things like individual personalities and behaviors, the nature of the work being done, and the relationships that exist within the entire team — all things that are tough to put your finger on.

 As you might guess, a positive dynamic will get the best out of everyone.
 But a negative dynamic?
 That's where you'll see things like demotivation, lowered productivity, and even conflict.